 * Pro-EU forces keep majority after European election

-* Germany's DAX briefly hits new record high
+* French CAC lags, Germany's DAX hits record high

 * London, New York closed for public holiday

-LONDON, May 26 (Reuters) - European equities rose on Monday, with Italy's FTSE MIB outperforming after Prime Minister Matteo Renzi's centre-left Democratic Party's reforms were endorsed by a strong showing in European elections.
+LONDON, May 26 European equities ended higher in thin trading on Monday, with Italian shares outperforming the regional market after voters endorsed Prime Minister Matteo Renzi's centre-left Democratic Party's reforms in European elections.

-Initial election results from around the 28-nation bloc showed the pro-European centre-left and centre-right parties will keep control of around 70 percent of the 751-seat EU legislature, but the number of Eurosceptic members will more than double.
+Results from around the 28-nation bloc showed pro-European centre-left and centre-right parties will keep control of around 70 percent of the 751-seat EU legislature, but the number of Eurosceptic members will more than double.

 In France, the anti-immigrant and anti-euro National Front party topped the vote, in what French Prime Minister Manuel Valls described as a political "earthquake."

-Francois Savary, chief investment officer at Swiss bank Reyl, said that while the French EU vote result showed the country's political difficulties, it should not impact the stock market too much since many CAC companies make much of their money outside France.
+Francois Savary, chief investment officer at Swiss bank Reyl, said that while the French EU vote result showed the country's political difficulties, it should not affect the stock market too much, since many CAC companies make much of their money outside France.

 "The EU vote says a lot about the difficulties that France is in.
-But we still have some great stocks and great export companies on the CAC-40," said Savary.
+But we still have some great stocks and great export companies on the CAC-40," he said.

 Europe bourses in 2014: link.reuters.com/pap87v

 Today's European research round-up (Additional reporting by Lionel Laurent, Sudip Kar-Gupta and Francesco Canepa; editing by Susan Thomas)